 Pest description and crop damage Adult is a grayish brown moth with a wingspan of 0.5 inch.
 Larvae are pinkish and 0.5 inch long when fully grown.
 Larvae tunnel within twigs and cause tips to wilt.
 This damage can be confused with peach twig borer, but can be distinguished by observing the features of mature larvae.
 There are multiple generations each growing season.
-In later generations, larvae can attack the fruit, often by boring into the stem end of the fruit.
+In later generations, larvae can attack the fruit, often by boring through the stem end into the fruit.

 Biology and life history This insect overwinters as fully grown larvae in a hibernacula (silk webbing) in ground cover or tree crevices.
 In spring, pupation occurs and adults appear near bloom.
 Eggs are laid on foliage and the larvae feed by boring into the growing shoots.
 There may be 3 to 4 generations per year.
 Later generations also attack fruit before seeking overwintering sites.

 Pest monitoring Distribution of this pest appears to be spotty in the Pacific Northwest with isolated populations found primarily in neglected backyard fruit trees.
 In fruit trees with a confirmed history of Oriental fruit moth infestations, scout fruit tree in early spring for wilted leaves at shoot and twig tips.
 Monitoring traps baited with Oriental fruit moth pheromone can be used to detect the absence/presence of this pest in your area and help better time pesticide applications.

 Dispensers containing synthetic insect pheromone may be used to disrupt Oriental fruit moth mating.
 Pheromone mating disruption works best in large orchard blocks and is not considered an option for backyard fruit trees.
 Expert advice and careful monitoring are necessary to use this product successfully.